Bush Connect Grants Program

 The Bush Connect grants program is now closed to applications.

-Bush Connect is a one-off contestable grants program seeking to achieve long-term outcomes for the NSW environment within the Great Eastern Ranges (GER) corridor.
+Bush Connect was a one-off contestable grants program seeking to achieve long-term outcomes for the NSW environment within the Great Eastern Ranges (GER) corridor.

-Funded by the NSW Environmental Trust, the program encourages partnerships between community and government organisations to protect, conserve and restore the natural environment within the GER corridor.
+Funded by the NSW Environmental Trust in 2015, the program sought partnerships between community and government organisations to protect, conserve and restore the natural environment within the GER corridor.

 The objectives of the Bush Connect program are to: